lanl/CoARCT/README.md

 # CoARCT
 Code Analysis and Refactoring with Clang Tools

-CoARCT (pronounced like the word "corked") is a set of small tools built on the Clang tools.
+CoARCT (pronounced like the word "corked") is a small set of tools built on the Clang tools.
 It is a chance to show some more sustained examples of refactoring and analyzing code with AST Matchers and the clang Refactoring Tool.

-It includes library code and command line drivers that go beyond some of the (excellent!) tutorials.
-These examples are drawn from refactoring legacy codes:
+It includes library code and command line drivers that go beyond some of the (excellent!) tutorials that are available.
+The CoARCT examples are drawn from refactoring legacy codes:
 * Reporting which functions use which global variables;
 * Replacing global variables with local variables, including threading variables through a call chain;
 * Detecting which functions use which fields of a struct: this data can be used to analyze how to break up large structs.
 * Finding code associated with a classic C-style linked list.

-Our hope is that CoARCT will help demystify these tools for more developers; if the tools are useful, so much the better!
-Either way, let us know.
+Our hope is that CoARCT will help demystify the Clang AST tools to users.
+If the CoARCT tools are directly useful in your work, let us know!

 It also demonstrates a few useful things that were not immediately clear from the tutorials and examples I saw, such as unit testing matchers and callbacks, and building out of the Clang/LLVM tree.